 If you find your pet has a stomach upset from the new chilled or wet food, discontinue feeding it and gradually try an alternate flavour.

-Keep an eye on your four-legged friend Keep a close eye on your pet when introducing new foods to their diet.
+Keep a close eye on your pet when introducing new foods to their diet.

 If your pet starts to lose weight, appear lethargic, develop vomiting, diarrhoea or refuses to eat, consult your vet for advice.
 Follow feeding guidelines Make sure you feed your pet according to their ideal body weight, as advised by your vet, and follow the feeding guide on each food pack.